 - If we use your personal information to facilitate direct marketing by our subsidiaries, you can ask us to provide the source of the information by contacting us at firstname.lastname@example.org or calling 1300 063 943.

-Personal information about analysts, journalists and service providers (and their employees, contractors and agents) is used and may be disclosed for the purpose of responding to inquiries and generally managing the relationship with such persons.NexGen may disclose personal information occasionally.
+Personal information about analysts, journalists and service providers (and their employees, contractors and agents) is used and may be disclosed for the purpose of responding to enquiries and generally managing the relationship with such persons.Nexgen may disclose personal information occasionally.

 - To its subsidiaries or other persons where you have expressed an interest in acquiring the products or services of the subsidiary or other person.

 - To Telecommunication Industry Ombudsman regarding an enquiry.

 Personal information may also be disclosed to third party agents and service providers who Nexgen engages to assist in the performance of its functions and activities.
 These include:

 - organisations that process banking and billing transactions;